 Mohs surgery is unique and so effective because of the way the removed tissue is microscopically examined, evaluating 100% of the surgical margins.
-The pathologic interpretation of the tissue margins is done on site by myself; specially trained in the reading of these slides and am best able to correlate any microscopic findings with the surgical site on the patient.
+The pathologic interpretation of the tissue margins is done on site by Dr. Evans.
+She is specially trained in the reading of these slides and is best able to correlate any microscopic findings with the surgical site on the patient.
 The following are advantages of undergoing Mohs surgery in contrast to other removal options.

-- Ensuring complete cancer removal during surgery, virtually eliminating the chance of the cancer growing back
+- Ensuring complete cancer removal during surgery, virtually eliminating the chance of cancer growing back

 - Minimizing the amount of healthy tissue lost

-- Repairing the site of the cancer the same day the cancer is removed, in most cases
+- Repairing the site of cancer the same day the cancer is removed, in most cases

-I will be able to give you an idea of whether your reconstruction should take place immediately after surgery or be delayed until later, however, it's impossible to know the extent of the cancer in advance.
-After determining that the affected area is cancer free and reconstruction is necessary, I will review skin cancer reconstructive surgery options with you.
+Dr. Evans will be able to give you an idea of whether your reconstruction should take place immediately after surgery or be delayed until later.
+However, it's impossible to know the extent of cancer in advance.
+After determining that the affected area is cancer free and reconstruction is necessary, Dr. Evans will review skin cancer reconstructive surgery options with you.
 Depending on the size of the tumor, depth of roots, and location, one of the following options will be selected:

-- Small, simple wounds may be allowed to heal by themselves (process known as secondary-intention healing)
+- Small, simple wounds may be allowed to heal by themselves which is known as secondary intention healing

 - Slightly larger wounds may be closed with stitches in a side-to-side fashion

-- Larger or more complicated wounds may require a skin graft from another area of the body or a flap, which closes the defect with skin adjacent to the wound
+- Larger or more complicated wounds may require a skin graft from another area of the body or a flap to close the defect

 - On rare occasions, the patient may be referred to another reconstructive surgical specialist